From decluttering to finding your life’s purpose, here are the most inspiring TED talks on minimalism.

 Stano’s travels lead him to re-examine his values and create an intentional life governed by meaningful experiences, community and relationships.

 7. Quit social media, by Cal Newport

-Newport says he’s never had social media.
+Newport doesn’t have any social media accounts.
 Yet he’s up-to-date, has friends and a fruitful career.
 Newport isn’t just doing ok.
 He claims he’s happier without Facebook or Instagram.

 Social media isn’t a fundamental technology in life.
-It’s a source of entertainment designed to be addictive.
+It’s entertainment that’s designed to be addictive.

 But it’s not exactly harmlesss fun.
 Social media brings well-documented damage.
 Our capacity for concentration is permanently reduced when we break up our attention.
 Psychological damage includes loneliness, depression and anxiety.